siposm/adt-demo-exam-2/README.md

     - `AverageTweetLengthByFlag`
         - calculate what is the average length of the tweets for the flagged ones and non-flagged ones (flagged status can be groupped).
 Use anonymous class with `IsFlagged` and `AverageLength` properties.
     - `SumOfTweetYearsByFlag`
-        - sum the year of the tweets in the flagged and non-flagged groups.
+        - sum up the year values of the tweets in the flagged and non-flagged groups.
 Use anonymous class with `IsFlagged` and `SumYears` properties.
     - `GetTweetNumberForMailType`
         - count how many tweets are created for each mail type.
 By mail type we mean the domain endings in the users' email like `@something.com` or `@hotmail.net`.
 - Create custom extension method to process the LINQ queries' output.
 Create a class named `Operations` and inside a generic method named `ToConsole`.